 A Recent Testimonial

 Clare - Clapham“You’ve been there with me right in my darkest times – I’ve been more vulnerable with you than anyone in my life and shared all of my darkest fears.
 What you do for people who are struggling is such a great thing………So from the bottom of my heart – thank you!
 You’ve helped me to change everything I attract in my life, the way I think, the way I will one day parent and the path that now lies in front of me.
 In one way you could say that your impact will be seen for generations to come”.

 How It Works?

-In parallel to this your Psychologist will help you to resolve any feelings of anxiety, anger or depression associated with your low self-esteem.
+In parallel to this your Therapist will help you to resolve any feelings of anxiety, anger or depression associated with your low self-esteem.

-You will then work with your Psychologist to reconstruct your confidence and begin tackling things that you have previously avoided due to expectations of failure.
+You will then work with your Therapist to reconstruct your confidence and begin tackling things that you have previously avoided due to expectations of failure.

-Finally, your Psychologist will help you to understand the origins of your low self-esteem, resolve negative feelings about these and move forwards from these with acceptance.
+Finally, your Therapist will help you to understand the origins of your low self-esteem, resolve negative feelings about these and move forwards from these with acceptance.

-All of our Psychologists offer counselling for Low Self Esteem, click here to view the team.
+All of our Therapists offer counselling for Low Self Esteem, click here to view the team.